 The Glad Tidings event this Sunday (December 2, 1-5 pm) includes live Christmas music, a family activity, and a Christmas Quest of Nativity art in Glencairn.
 Holiday refreshments will be offered at the “Castle Café,” and visitors can get some of their holiday shopping done at the Museum’s Ten Thousand Villages Festival Sale and at Glencairn's gift shop.
 The nonprofit Ten Thousand Villages, which helps craftspeople receive fair price for their products, offers handmade items from 38 countries, such as hand-loomed textiles, pottery, jewelry, baskets, musical instruments, cards, toys and Nativities.

 Decorating Glencairn’s Great Hall is a Christmas tree with vintage and antique handblown glass ornaments, and beneath the tree is a pre-World War II Christmas village and Nativity scene.
-New under the tree this year is an operating 1950s Lionel toy train donated by Louise Chardos of Hoboken, N.J., and her brothers Jim, Hank, and Steve (see photo).
+New under the tree this year is an operating 1950s Lionel toy train donated by Louise Chardos of Hoboken, N.J., and her brothers Jim, Hank, and Steve (Figure 5).
 Her brothers collected the trains and accessories as boys, setting them up annually beneath the family’s Christmas tree.
 Like Glencairn’s tree, the Christmas tree in the Chardos home when the children were growing up in the 1950s always had a Nativity scene beneath it.
 The Lionel trains have been expertly restored and are maintained by Joe’s Train Station in Feasterville, PA.

 A complete archive of past issues of Glencairn Museum News is available online here.